Frequently Asked Questions

 The Designated Agencies

-The designated agencies are the five Health Authorities and Community Living Services of the Ministry of Children and Family Development.
+The designated agencies are the five Health Authorities and Community Living.
 There is usually a designated agency in each area that one can call to report abuse of vulnerable adults in that community.

 How to Find & Contact an Agency Close to You